Relighting as a Probe of Visual Priors via Augmented Latent Intrinsics: Implementation details

 \subsection{User study}

-We conduct two user studies: (1) a comparative evaluation of real world performance among LumiNet, Latent Intrinsics, and our method; and (2) a stepwise assessment of different phases within our training pipeline.
-In each study, participants are presented with two relit images, either from different methods (Study 1) or from different stages of our pipeline (Study 2), and are asked to choose the one that demonstrates superior lighting alignment, identity preservation, and lighting realism.
+We conduct two user studies: (1) comparing real-world performance of LumiNet, Latent Intrinsics, and our method; and (2) a stepwise assessment of our training pipeline's phases.
+Participants view two relit images—from different methods (Study 1) or different pipeline stages (Study 2)—and select the one with superior lighting alignment, identity preservation, and lighting realism.
+23 participants completed all comparisons.
+Study 1 had each participant judge 9 image pairs across the three methods; Study 2 had each judge 12 pairs across four stages (LumiNet, Stage I, Stage I\&II, All Stages).
+All pairs were shown side-by-side at full resolution in randomized order with win/tie/lose selection.